LuisSevillano/luissevillano.github.io/_posts/2016-12-09-the-context-of-spanish-forces-in-the-mediterranean.md

 <div class="row">
   <div class="col-md-9">
     <p>
       Old and new conflicts have made the shores of the Mediterranean one of the most insecure places on the planet.
-The refugee crisis, which has plagued southern Europe for decades, has been aggravated by instability and chaos in Libya and Syria.
-Branchs of Islamist terrorism in North Africa and the threat of the Islamic State represent a danger to peace in the region, especially the Middle East, where many conflicts of the last century are still open.
+The refugee crisis, which has plagued Southern Europe for decades, has been aggravated by instability and chaos in Libya and Syria.
+Branches of Islamist terrorism in North Africa and the threat of the Islamic State represent a danger to peace in the region, especially the Middle East, where many conflicts of the last century are still open.
     </p>
     <p>
-      Mi colleague <a href="https://twitter.com/gmpiantadosi">Giulio M. Piantadosi</a> had the chance to visit three of the places where spanish forces are present.
+      My colleague <a href="https://twitter.com/gmpiantadosi">Giulio M. Piantadosi</a> had the chance to visit three of the places where Spanish forces are present.
 The Naval Air Station Sigonella in Sicily, UNIFIL Deployment at the <i>blue line</i> in Lebanon and the Incirlik Air Base in Turkey.
     </p>
     <p>
-      It was a great opportunity to work hard on that maps, to improve and use new technics and tools that will make that maps a little bit better than others I made before.
+      It was a great opportunity to work hard on the maps, to improve and use new techniques and tools that make that maps a little bit better than others I made before.
 So I made a <i>basemap</i> in QGIS using OSM shapefiles as <i>landuse</i> or <i>roads</i> playing with soft colors and rule-based styles.
-In two of the three maps I used a <a href="http://www.theearthsrelief.com/">The Earths Relief</a> DEM layer by <a href="http://www.clustergis.org/">Clustergis</a>. then I drew all the labels, arrows, polygons and other vectorial elements in illustrator.
+In two of the three maps I used the <a href="http://www.theearthsrelief.com/">The Earth's Relief</a> DEM layer, make by <a href="http://www.clustergis.org/">ClusterGIS</a>.
+Then I drew all the labels, arrows, polygons and other vectorial elements in Illustrator.
     </p>
     <p>
-      Finally I used the <a href="www.ai2html.org">ai2html</a> plugin for Illustrator to publishing on the web.
-I created five designs for each map, fifteen artboards in total.
-I created an easy <a href="https://gist.github.com/LuisSevillano/8405308f6d3ea7423c9f9c13b7e248e3">script</a> to manage downlaod correct pngs.
-Ai2html uses css's display block/in-line to show correct artboards depending on screen size.
-If we not use some script like this one or a lazy load plugin our reader will download one png file for each artboard although he is not seeing it.
+      Finally I used the <a href="http://ai2html.org/">ai2html</a> plugin for Illustrator to publish on the web.
+I created five designs for each map, fifteen Artboards in total. ai2html uses CSS's display block/in-line to show correct artboards depending on screen size.
+If we don't use a script or a lazy load the reader will have to download the images for all the screen sizes.
+To fix that I created an easy <a href="https://gist.github.com/LuisSevillano/8405308f6d3ea7423c9f9c13b7e248e3">script</a> to manage download correct pngs.
     </p>
     <p>
       <a class="no-style-link" href="http://www.elindependiente.com/politica/2016/12/09/19370/">Go to proyect.</a>